 I'm also using the more extreme aspect ratio that I've come to enjoy in my photography.

-This photography collection, exhibition, video, and future fine press book represents both the beginning of my artistic explorations, and the ongoing exploration into the necessity, and contradiction, of self-imposed isolation to the “creative” professional.
+This photography collection, exhibition, video, and now fine press book represents both the beginning of my artistic explorations, and the ongoing exploration into the necessity, and contradiction, of self-imposed isolation to the “creative” professional.

-These initial exhibition photographs were taken from 2010 – 2012, from a variety of locations in the U.S. and Europe.
+Evolving from digital photos to photogravures, the original exhibition photographs were taken from 2010 – 2012, from a variety of locations in the U.S. and Europe.
 However, the locations are less important than the subject, and its relation to its own isolation.

 This theme has been a recurring one for me in both my personal search for “life's meaning,” and as a theme in my visual art.
 Watch for it in the intaglio and photogravure printmaking as well.